Thursday, April 18, 2024

 For lawyers, the point of construction at issue has an entertainment value that belies its seriousness.
 It is worth reading the provision first (set out in the Appendix to the judgment of the Court), to see what you think is its ordinary and natural meaning.

 The majority, in a judgment delivered by Kagan J, did not consider that the provision was genuinely ambiguous, notwithstanding that, viewed in the abstract, two readings were grammatically permissible.
 Therefore the rule of lenity (which would favour the construction that was most favourable to a defendant) had no role here.
 The interpretation argued for on behalf of Mr Pulsifer, said the majority, created “glaring superfluity”.
-Considered in its legal context, the text must be construed to avoid superfluity, and further, the exception to liability for a minimum sentence must as a matter of policy reflect the (relative lack of) seriousness of defendants’ criminal records.
+Considered in its legal context, the text must be construed to avoid superfluity, and further, the exception to protection against liability for a minimum sentence must as a matter of policy reflect the (relative lack of [1]) seriousness of defendants’ criminal records.

 In the majority’s opinion, Mr Pulsifer”s argument was that to be included in the exception from protection against imposition of the minimum penalty a defendant would have to meet all three conditions, but this would mean that if conditions 2 and 3 were met, condition 1 would be superfluous.